healeycodes/queuedle/notes.md

 - Words can be formed horizontally or vertically
 - Minimum word length is 3 letters
 - Words must be valid English words (checked against a dictionary)
-- Words are highlighted with different colors when formed
+- Words are highlighted with a soft blue outline that wraps the entire word
+- The outline is created using CSS borders (via Tailwind)
+- If words overlap, the borders are combined so that each word is clearly outlined
 - Multiple words can be formed in a single move

 ### Scoring System
 - Each letter in a formed word is worth 1 point
-- Each move incurs a penalty of 0.25 points
-- Final score = Sum of word lengths - (0.25 × number of moves)
+- Final score = Sum of word lengths

 ### Letter Queue
 - Queue size is 15 letters total